WHEN WE MEET

 November 2015: Jeremy Rodell The Big Change in Religion & Belief in Britain - A Humanist Response

-"Jeremy Rodell is the Dialogue Officer for the BHA.
+"Jeremy Rodell is the Dialogue Officer for the Humanists UK.
 The number of Anglicans is steadily declining but the number of evangelical Christians and of Muslims is increasing, as is the number of people with no religious affiliation.
 There is thus a potential for societal polarisation.
 Dialogue with 'other' groups is important with promotion of universal human rights and secularism.
 Multiculturalism where different groups are leading parallel but separate lives does not encourage assimilation and understanding of others points of view.
 Interculturalism with integration would be better."

 October 2015: Tehmina Kazi Secular Muslims: On Building Inclusive Religious Spaces